AkinAguda/fm/README.md

 ### Features

 - Formation changing
-- Drag and drop players on and off the bench
+- Drag and drop players on and off the pitch
-- Swap player positions on the field by dragging and dropping them
+- Swap player positions on the pitch by dragging and dropping them

 View Live [**HERE**](https://fm-mock.netlify.app/)